 Source: Adam Enfroy

-Choosing a niche enables you to grow your business by finding a target audience.
+Choosing a niche enables you to grow your blog as a side hustle by finding a target audience.
 You start being considered an expert in the space by your audience and by search engines.
 And you face less competition by focusing on a single niche than if you were writing for several niches.

-Some of the most profitable niches are personal finance, education, food, business and marketing, travel, parenting, DIY blogs, and health and wellness blogs.
+Some of the most profitable niches for hustle ideas are personal finance blogs, education blogs, food blogs, business and marketing blogs, travel blogs, parenting, DIY blogs, and health and wellness blogs.

 Next, you need to choose the right name for your blog.
 The name depends on many factors – your niche, target audience, tone of the blog, and your end goal.
 It should also be easy to pronounce and spell and sound good in domain name format.